1. Home

 One of the easiest ways of obtaining a vacation lot on public land is to acquire an existing leas from a lessee who wishes to transfer it.

-To acquire or transfer a vacation lease on public land, you must first apply for a lease transfer.
-Certain restrictions may apply to transfers.
+To acquire or transfer a lease on public land, you must apply for a transfer of a right to occupy land.
+Some transfer restrictions may apply.

 If the lease is managed by a delegate RCM, you must send your application directly to it.
 Please see the list of delegate RCMs for information on where to send your application